corker/NOpenPage/README.md

 }
 ```

-Please be aware, this is an alpha version.
-Thus lack of production use.
-Although it's fully covered with tests.
+The package is fully covered with tests and successfully applied on real products.

 Who am I?
 --